Kiss or Kill (1997 film): Plot summary

 The next morning Nikki discovers Adler and Bel dead in their beds, their throats cut.
 Al appears and knocks Nikki out.
-Evidently he has decided Nikki must be committing the murders - only semi-consciously in her sleep - and ties her up at a safe-house.
+Evidently, he has decided Nikki must be committing the murders - only semi-consciously in her sleep - and ties her up at a safe house.
 It is here that the police finally catch up with the couple.
-However, after a night in a cell a strange lawyer turns up and organises bail.
+However, after a night in a cell, a strange lawyer turns up and organises bail.
 He drives the bemused lovers to a motel where he instructs them to wait.
 Suddenly Zipper Doyle appears and forces them at gun-point to get into his car.

-By now the police have discovered Doyle's participation in a pedophilia ring and are pursuing him as well as Nikki & Al. When Doyle sees a road-block he begins issuing commands to Nikki who is in the driver's seat.
-Nikki ignores him and drives straight into the road-block.
+By now the police have discovered Doyle's participation in a pedophilia ring and are pursuing him as well as Nikki and Al. When Doyle sees a roadblock he begins issuing commands to Nikki who is in the driver's seat.
+Nikki ignores him and drives straight into the roadblock.
 Doyle is killed in the crash, the lovers are only wounded.
-In a concluding voice-over Nikki explains who was responsible for the murders on the road and how they got off for the death of the patent-attorney (always wipe your prints and only target pedophiles).
+In a concluding voice-over, Nikki explains who was responsible for the murders on the road and how they got off for the death of the patent attorney (always wipe your prints and only target pedophiles).